 Russia limits Facebook access after network restricts Kremlin-backed media

-Sir Nick Clegg say Facebook wants Russians to keep using it to ‘make their voices heard’.
+Sir Nick Clegg says Facebook wants Russians to keep using it to ‘make their voices heard’.

 Russia has limited access to Facebook after the social media provider refused to stop fact-checking and labelling content from state-owned organisations, former deputy prime minister Sir Nick Clegg has said.